opendocsg/slw-judgments-backfill/2016_SGHC_80/report.md

 23     The plaintiff argued that it had legitimate reasons for wanting to proceed with the claims in Suit 112 outside the insolvency scheme.

-24     The plaintiff referred me to the case of _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ [2013] 3 SLR 380 (“ _W Y Steel Construction_ ”), in which the court recognised the need to protect the interests of an initially unsuccessful claimant who has paid monies into court pursuant to an adjudication determination in order to achieve effective justice.
+24     The plaintiff referred me to the case of _W Y Steel Construction Pte Ltd v Osko Pte Ltd_ <span class="citation">[2013] 3 SLR 380</span> (“ _W Y Steel Construction_ ”), in which the court recognised the need to protect the interests of an initially unsuccessful claimant who has paid monies into court pursuant to an adjudication determination in order to achieve effective justice.
 In circumstances where the initially successful party is in financial distress such that any monies paid to it is not likely to be recoverable by the time the parties’ rights are finally determined, the court may be inclined to grant a stay of enforcement of the adjudication determination, taking into account relevant factors such as whether the failure to make payment had contributed to such distress and whether the claimant was already in distress when the parties entered into their contract: see _W Y Steel Construction_ at [64] and [70].

 25     In the present case, the plaintiff had filed SUM 634 in OS 1160 for the enforcement of the adjudication determination to be stayed in the event that it was granted.
 Its position, as I understood it, was that if the $1.1m paid into court were released to the liquidator, there was the real risk that the sum cannot be recovered by the time the issues are substantively determined at trial and its interests would be prejudiced (see [21] above).
 Given the principle in _W Y Steel Construction_ and the defendant’s present state of insolvency, the plaintiff argued that it was likely for the court hearing OS 1160 to grant the stay.
 The result would be that the monies paid into court would remain locked in indefinitely until Suit 112 is heard and parties’ rights are finally determined.
 The plaintiff would then find itself right back where it started — in order to access the monies paid into court, it would have to seek leave to proceed with Suit 112.